artsy/positron/client/components/error/README.md

 # Error

 Unexpected error handler UI for the client and server side.
 On the client shows a modal, on the server renders that modal in a page.
-The report functionality requires Intercom to be integrated (all it does is click the intercom button on the page).

 ![](http://cl.ly/image/0r0G432W031A)